Skip to content

 How Often Should You Exfoliate Sensitive Skin?
 A Gentle Skin Guide

-If you have sensitive skin, the word "exfoliation" might bring to mind images of redness, irritation, and a complexion that feels anything but calm.
-It’s a common concern: you want the benefits of exfoliation, that lovely, smoother-looking skin, but you're terrified of a flare-up.
-So, the big question is, "How often should I exfoliate sensitive skin?" and perhaps more importantly, how can it be done gently and effectively?
+If you have sensitive skin, the word “exfoliation” might bring to mind images of redness, irritation, and a complexion that feels anything but calm.
+It’s a common concern: you want the benefits of exfoliation—smoother-looking, more radiant skin—but you're terrified of a flare-up.
+So, the big question is: “How often should I exfoliate sensitive skin?”
+And perhaps more importantly, can it be done gently and effectively?

 The Balancing Act of Exfoliating Sensitive Skin

-Exfoliation is the process of removing dead skin cells from the surface of your skin.
-When done correctly, it can offer several benefits, but for sensitive skin, the line between benefit and irritation is fine.
+Exfoliation removes dead skin cells from your skin’s surface.
+When done correctly, it offers great benefits—but for sensitive skin, the line between benefit and irritation is fine.

 Sensitive Skin: Benefits vs. Risks